TaylorxDv/1337-School/README.md

 # 1337 (42 network)

-All my projects from the 42 cursus
+All my projects from the 42 cursus & pool